-An inspection of the Humble Canal Hydrologic Restoration Project (ME-11) was held on June 13, 2013 under sunny skies and warm temperatures.
-In attendance were Mel Guidry, Stan Aucoin, and Dion Broussard from CPRA, along with Frank Chapman and Brandon Samson representing NRCS.
-All parties met at the Lafayette Field Office.
+An inspection of the Humble Canal Hydrologic Restoration Project (ME-11) was held on August 14, 2019 under partly cloudy skies and warm temperatures.
+In attendance were Mel Guidry and Chris Wheat with Lonnie Harper & Associates.
 The boat was launched off of Little Chenier Road at the Mermentau River and traveled north to the Humble Canal Project Site.
-The annual inspection began at approximately 12:30 p.m. at the marine barrier fence on the juncture of the Humble Canal Project Outfall Channel and the Mermentau River.